 - What are the logistical factors?

-The best exercise could be p90x, rowing, walking, hiking, backpacking, belly dancing, basketball, swimming, bike riding, weight lifting, hide and seek, running around the yard screaming and waving your arms, circuit training, jumping jacks, vigorous horseback riding, playing catch, those Wii things, golf (if you walk), working in the lumber department at The Home Depot, shopping at that Swedish store where you walk for miles through a maze, cross training, yoga, badminton, racquetball, whiffle ball, mixing concrete, climbing a tree, rock climbing, house cleaning, free running, tug of war, performing a really exuberant part in a play, falconry, fencing, wrestling, skipping on the beach singing the theme song of “Chariots of Fire,” being a Wipe Out contestant, shoveling, football, dancing to Audio Adrenaline cranked to 11, running from the police, running after bad guys, moving, lifting people just for the fun of it, archery elk hunting (rifle is too easy, therefore cannot be considered exercise), paddle boating, skiing (water and snow), playing on the freeway, playing games like paintball or air-soft or martial arts, snowball fights, a good shouting match, really enthusiastic hugging, throwing things, moving big rocks, planting a tree, and finally, building a fire with sticks could be the best exercise!
+The best exercise could be p90x, rowing, walking, hiking, backpacking, basketball, swimming, bike riding, weight lifting, hide and seek, running around the yard screaming and waving your arms, circuit training, jumping jacks, horseback riding, playing catch, those Wii things, golf (if you walk), working in the lumber department at The Home Depot, shopping at that Swedish store where you walk for miles through a maze, cross training, yoga, badminton, racquetball, whiffle ball, mixing concrete, climbing a tree, rock climbing, house cleaning, tug of war, falconry, fencing, wrestling, skipping on the beach singing the theme song of “Chariots of Fire,” being a Wipe Out contestant, shoveling, football, dancing to Audio Adrenaline cranked to 11, running after bad guys, moving, lifting people just for the fun of it, archery elk hunting (rifle is too easy, therefore cannot be considered exercise), paddle boarding, skiing (water and snow), playing games like paintball or air-soft or martial arts, snowball fights, really enthusiastic hugging, throwing things, moving big rocks, planting a tree, and finally, building a fire with sticks could be the best exercise!

 - What good is an exercise if it doesn’t accomplish the physical changes a person needs?

 - What good is an exercise if by doing it a person is repeatedly injured, or existing injuries are aggravated?